Inverse Problem Approach for Non-Perturbative QCD: Theoretical Foundation: Introduction

-In this work, we systematically develop the theoretical framework of the inverse problem approach.
-The main ideas of the inverse problem approach are as follows.
-It starts from the dispersion relation of quantum field theory, separating the high-energy and low-energy scales and using the known perturbative theories to solve the unknown non-perturbative quantities by the inverse problem.
-We prove that the inverse problem of dispersion relation is ill-posed, with unique but unstable solutions.
-The regularization methods must be used to get the stable approximate solutions.
-The method is based on the strict mathematics, without any artificial assumptions.
-We have test some toy models to vividly show the main features of the inverse problem.
-It can be found that this approach can systematically improve the precision of the solutions.
+However, the mathematical structure of the inverse problem approach in previous works has remained unclear, which is one of the main purposes of this work.
+Here, we systematically develop the theoretical framework of the inverse problem approach, aiming at building a solid mathematical foundation.
+The main ideas of the inverse problem approach are summarized below and illustrated schematically in Fig.\,\ref{fig:Inverse_Problem}.
+It is based on an integral equation derived from the dispersion relation in quantum field theory, where the high- and low-energy scales are separated into distinct components.
+Then the unknown non-perturbative quantities, represented as the integrand, are determined by solving an inverse problem, with the known perturbative calculations as input.
+The inverse problem is a well-established field in mathematics, whose practical application generally requires a thorough investigation of its mathematical properties, particularly its inherent ill-posedness.
+We prove that the dispersion-relation integral equation is ill-posed, with unique but unstable solutions.
+To overcome the ill-posed problem, regularization methods have been developed in mathematics.
+The core idea is to construct a nearby well-posed approximate problem that yields stable approximate solutions.
+These solutions converge to the true values as the input errors diminish.

+In this work, we employ the standard Tikhonov regularization method, which is well known for its straightforward properties and particular friendliness towards beginners.
+The regularization parameter is determined using well-established and intuitive methods.
+The inverse problem approach is firmly grounded in rigorous mathematical principles.
+Several toy models are examined to illustrate the key features of this approach.
+The results demonstrate that the solution precision can be systematically improved as input errors decrease, as well as by improving prior information and regularization methods.

+This paper is organized as follows.
+In Sec.\,\ref{sec:dispersion_relation}, we give a brief introduction to the inverse problem of the dispersion relation.
+In Sec.\,\ref{sec:illposedness}, we prove the uniqueness and instability of the inverse problem.
+In Sec.\,\ref{sec:regularization}, the regularization method is introduced and used to overcome the ill-posedness.
+In Sec.\,\ref{sec:toymodel}, three toy models are discussed to demonstrate the effectiveness of the regularization method and illustrate the key features of the inverse problem approach.
+Finally, conclusions and perspectives are given in Sec.\,\ref{sec:conclusion}.
+For the convenience of readers, key mathematical concepts or proofs are presented in the appendix.